TatianaResend/Controlo-de-um-motor-de-passo/README.md

   <br>
-  Controlo de um motor de passo
+  Control of a stepper motor
   <br>
 </h1>

 <p align="center">
-  <a href="#resumo">Resumo</a> •
+  <a href="#summary">Summary</a> •
-  <a href="#componentes">Componentes</a> •
+  <a href="#components">Components</a> •
-  <a href="#descrição-do-funcionamento">Descrição do funcionamento</a> •
+  <a href="#Functioning-description">Functioning description</a> •
-  <a href="#licença">Licença</a> •
+  <a href="#license">License</a> •
-  <a href="#contacto">Contacto</a>
+  <a href="#contact">Contact</a>
 </p>

 https://user-images.githubusercontent.com/101273005/211635364-eda2735e-4f55-4c60-899d-069b7ed95150.mp4

-## Resumo
+## Summary

-Este projeto, desenvolvido para a cadeira de Tecnologias de Acionamento e Comando, visa o controlo de um motor de passo.
-Trata-se na criação de uma interface para controlar um motor de passo.
-Isto inclui a definição do sistema elétrico, a criação de um programa para comunicação e controlo do motor e, finalmente, a criação de uma Web Page que permite a qualquer utilizador que se conecte ao ESP, o controlo do motor.
+This project, developed for the Drive and Command Technologies course, aims to control a stepper motor.
+It is about creating an interface to control a stepper motor.
+This includes the definition of the electrical system, the creation of a program for communication and control of the motor and, finally, the creation of a Web Page that allows any user to connect to ESP, the motor control.
-A Web Page criada permite definir o sentido de rotação, a velocidade e o ângulo de movimento relativo que se pretende que o motor de passo execute.
+The Web Page created allows defining the direction of rotation, the speed and the angle of relative movement that the stepper motor is intended to execute.

-## Componentes
+## Components
 * ESP8266
-* Módulo expansor I/O PCF8574
+* Expander module I/O PCF8574
 * Stepper Drive HR4988sq
 * Stepper Motor 24byj48s

-## Descrição do funcionamento
+## Functioning description

-O ESP8266 recebe informação de uma Web Page através de WiFi.
-Por I2C comunica com o módulo de expansão fazendo ativar/desativar os pinos "P0"e “P1”, que no que lhe concerne, estão conectados aos pinos “dir” e “step” do drive do motor.
-Com a ativação/desativação destes pinos consegue-se controlar o movimento de rotação do motor.
+The ESP8266 receives information from a Web Page over WiFi.
+It communicates with the expansion module via I2C by activating/deactivating pins "P0" and "P1", which, as far as you are concerned, are connected to pins "dir" and "step" of the motor drive.
+By activating/deactivating these pins, it is possible to control the rotation of the motor.

-A Web Page criada permite definir o sentido de rotação, no sentido horário (Clockwise) ou no sentido anti-horário (Counterclockwise).
-Também é possível selecionar uma velocidade baixa ou alta.
-Notando que com a velocidade “stopped” o motor não roda.
+The Web Page created allows you to define the direction of rotation, clockwise or counterclockwise.
+It is also possible to select a low or high speed.
+Note that with the speed “stopped” the motor does not rotate.
-De forma a definir uma posição, pode-se dar o ângulo de movimento relativo que se pretende que o motor faça.
+In order to define a position, you can give the relative movement angle that you want the motor to make.

-## Licença
+## License

 MIT

-## Contacto
+## Contact

 > GitHub [@TatianaResend](https://github.com/TatianaResend) &nbsp;&middot;&nbsp;
 > E-mail tatianaresende@ua.pt